bufbuild-ru/docs/docs/bsr/admin/instance/user-lifecycle/index.md

 - If you want to have all users who login to your instance automatically added to an organization with a specific role, reach out to us to configure this for you.
 - If you want to map organization membership to security groups in your Identity Provider, then use [automated organization membership provisioning](#autoprovisioning).

-## Provisioning administrative users
+## Provisioning admin users

 Private BSR instances provide special privileges for administrator accounts to configure and manage various aspects of your BSR instance.During the setup of your BSR instance, you'll be asked which account to designate as an administrator.
-At this time, administrator privileges can only be granted by Buf engineers, so reach out if you need additional administrative users.
+At this time, administrator privileges can only be granted by Buf engineers, so reach out if you need additional admin users.

 ## Deactivating users